 A. The Project Labor Agreement does not apply to contracts let and work performed for SCA Capacity contracts, (including new building construction, additions to existing facilities, and lease build outs); contracts let and performed by the NYC Department of Education; emergency work involving danger to life, safety or property requiring immediate action and procured pursuant to the SCA’s emergency procurement rules; and more.
 See Article 3 Section 1 for a list of what SCA work this PLA does not apply to.
 Nonetheless, all non-PLA public construction work is subject to Prevailing Rate requirements: go to https://comptroller.nyc.gov/services/for-the-public/nyc-wage-standards/wage-schedules/ to view the most current schedule of prevailing wages and benefits.
 Contracts awarded pursuant to the PLA have modified labor standards for shift, premium, and overtime outside the regular workday.

 A. No. Any contractor may bid by signing and agreeing to all the terms and conditions of the PLA.
 The contractor need not be signatory with these unions by any other labor agreement or for any other project.
 However, please note that the SCA only awards contracts to firms that are prequalified (with the exception of vendor contracts valued under $10,000).
 Prequalified contractors are firms that have submitted a complete online prequalification application to the SCA and been approved to do business with the SCA.
-Following is a link with more information about prequalification at the SCA: http://www.nycsca.org/Doing-Business/Prequalification-Process.
+Following is a link with more information about prequalification at the SCA: https://www.nycsca.org/Doing-Business/Prequalification-Process

 Q. Does a contractor agreeing to the PLA and signing the Letter of Assent create a labor agreement with these BCTC unions outside of the project covered by the PLA?